HT: Mary Allen

 How Did It Come to This?

 All that changed in 2012.
 That’s when the fighting that began in the wake of the Arab Spring finally reached the city.
-It’s inhabitants have fled en masse via Europe, Lebanon, Turkey, and Jordan to various countries offering respite from the violence ever since.
+It’s inhabitants have via Europe, Lebanon, Turkey, and Jordan to various countries offering respite from the violence ever since.
 Before-and-after pictures depicting the destruction of the historic city flood television screens and expose the world to villas in ruins, crumbling office buildings, and bloodied faces of children pulled from rubble.
 Those images are the new reality that has brought the ancient city to her knees.

 You can read the rest.